tgharold/DotNetCore-ConfigurationOptionsValidationExamples/README.md

 ### General

-- Validation will execute the first time that the instance is accessed (see the WeatherForecastController constructor).
+- Validation will not happen until the first time that the instance is accessed (see the WeatherForecastController constructor).

 ### Pros/Cons